What tax do I pay on redundancy payments?

 so Tom will get £44,950 (£55,000 - £575 - £3,850 - £5,625).

 Note that if Tom had been a Scottish taxpayer, then the rates applying to his redundancy payment would be different.

-As Tom has paid estimated tax on the taxable part of the redundancy payment he may have overpaid tax in 2018/19 and may be able to reclaim some tax from HMRC.
+Tom may well have overpaid tax in 2018/19 and should be able to reclaim some tax from HMRC.
 Contact HMRC if you think this applies to you.